Nalchamp/python-challenge/README.md

 Third commit - Almost completed PyPoll python file with only the candidate count and output file left to complete

 Fourth commit - Pybank.py code completed with a '.txt' file in the analysis folder showing the printout of the results

+Fifth commit - slight modifications to the pybank code and the associcated .txt file
+                almost completed pyPoll file with .txt left as only issue